-Empowering a new generation of audio storytellers.
-This intensive 9-week graduate-level certificate program focuses on developing – from ideation through to promotion – a podcast series.
+Empowering a new generation of audio storytellers, this intensive 7-week graduate-level certificate program focuses on developing – from ideation through to promotion – a podcast series.
 This is a comprehensive experiential learning, in-person course.

 During this hands-on course you’ll work with leading industry podcast professionals to learn start to finish how to take an idea for a podcast through to a branded podcast series.
+You’ll discover interviewing techniques and strategies for reaching and engaging your audience.
 You will learn about developing narratives and how different styles of podcasts are produced.
-You’ll work hands on with equipment and software- the tools.
-You’ll develop your own roadmap for promoting your series.
+You’ll work hands on with equipment and software – the tools.
+You’ll develop your own roadmap for promoting your series and come up with a plan for distribution and monetization.
 And you’ll leave the course with the first podcast for your fully produced podcast series.
 This course will provide you with the knowledge and tools necessary to apply your new skill set immediately to the podcasting profession.

 In this certificate program you will: